Weak convergence of Bayes estimators under general loss functions: Introduction

-However, many loss functions of practical relevance in modern applications do not satisfy the translation invariance condition \eqref{e:shift-inv}.
-Notable examples include total variation distance, Stein discrepancies, intrinsic losses, Bregman divergences and {Wasserstein distances {(as well as its surrogates such as the Sinkhorn divergence)}.
-The latter {have} been a primary motivation for this work,} as it has received substantial attention across disciplines owing to its ability to incorporate geometric information and to provide meaningful comparisons between probability distributions.
+{\rev By contrast, many loss functions of practical relevance in modern applications neither satisfy the translation invariance condition \eqref{e:shift-inv} nor admit global upper and lower bounds that are themselves translation invariant.} Notable examples include total variation distance, Stein discrepancies, intrinsic losses, Bregman divergences and {Wasserstein-type distances {(as well as their surrogates such as the Sinkhorn divergence)}.
+The latter {have} been a primary motivation for this work,} as they recently receive substantial attention across disciplines owing to its ability to incorporate geometric information and to provide meaningful comparisons between probability distributions.
 Applications span fields such as image retrieval \citep{Rubner2000}, computer vision and image processing \citep{kolouri2018}, generative machine learning \citep{arjovsky2017}, econometrics and risk management \citep{feng2019}, natural language processing \citep{colombo2021}, {and biology \citep{SCHIEBINGER2019,Tameling2021, bunne2023}.
 In Bayesian statistics, the Wasserstein distance has also gained prominence, with uses ranging from predictive estimation \citep{Matsuda2021,Backhoff2022} to approximate computation \citep{Bernton2019_2,Ambrogioni2018} and sampling algorithms \citep{minsker2014scalable,srivastava2015wasp,SLD18}.
 However, the theoretical understanding of the resulting Bayes estimators remains rather limited.
 For instance, \citet{Matsuda2021} analyzed the Bayesian predictive density for location--scale families (with a one-dimensional scale parameter) under the squared $2$-Wasserstein loss, showing that it reduces to the plug-in estimator based on the posterior mean, thereby falling within the well-understood framework of translation-invariant losses.
 In a nonparametric setting, \citet{Backhoff2022} established consistency of Bayes estimators with respect to $p$-Wasserstein losses ($p\ge1$) under exponential moment conditions.
 By contrast, we consider parametric models and study not only consistency but, more importantly, the asymptotic distribution of Bayes estimators under mild moment conditions for general losses, including Wasserstein and translation-invariant ones.
 As an example, we show (in \Cref{ss:quad:loss}) that the Bayes estimator under the squared 2-Wasserstein loss is consistent and asymptotic normal for the Pareto family $\{P_\vartheta=\mathrm{Pareto}(1,\vartheta) \mid \vartheta\in [a,\infty) \}$ with some $a>2$.
-In this example, the consistency result of \citet[Theorem~4.24]{Backhoff2022} does not apply, since \( \int_1^\infty e^{\lambda_0\norm{x-x_0}^2}\diff P_{3}(x)=\infty, \) for all $\lambda_0>0$ and $x_0\ge 1$, which violates their exponential moment assumption.}
+In this example, the consistency result of \citet[Theorem~4.24]{Backhoff2022} does not apply, since \( \int_1^\infty e^{c\norm{x-x_0}^2}\diff P_{3}(x)=\infty, \) for all $c>0$ and $x_0\ge 1$, which violates their exponential moment assumption.}

 Interestingly, the Bayes estimator under the Wasserstein loss can be interpreted as a \emph{Wasserstein barycenter} over the posterior.
 Let $\mathcal{W}_2$ denote the set of probability measures on a Polish space $\mathcal{X}$ with finite second moment.
 Given a probability measure $\Lambda$ on $\mathcal{W}_2$, the corresponding Wasserstein barycenter is the solution to